nvhoanganh/demotron-anthony/README.md

 # modify Dockerfile and change from 'FROM node:10-alpine' to 'FROM node:12-alpine' since our latest newrelic npm packaged does not support Node 10
 # build new docker image
-docker build . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same
+docker build . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:v1

 # if you're on Apple M1 macbook, then you will need to build amd64 version like this
-# docker buildx build --platform linux/amd64 . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same
+# docker buildx build --platform linux/amd64 . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:v1
-docker push <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same
+docker push <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:v1

-# file apps/sock-shop-frontend-own-image.yaml is exactly copied from the front-end deployment from the apps/sock-shop.yaml

-# Note: update line 19 of /apps/sock-shop-frontend-own-image.yaml
-# and replace YOUR_DOCKER_ACCOUNT with your docker account name
-# from the root of this repo, apply the change
+# update the image of the runing front-end deployment
-kubectl apply -f apps/sock-shop-frontend-own-image.yaml --namespace=sock-shop
+kubectl set image deployment/front-end front-end=<YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:v1 -n sock-shop

 # make sure URL still working
 curl http://<EXTERNAL-IP>